UniversalDependencies/UD_Slovenian-SST/README.md

 ```

 ### Other references
-* Verdonik et al. 2013.
-Compilation, transcription and usage of a reference speech corpus: the case of the Slovene corpus GOS.
-Language Resources and  Evaluation, 47(4):1031–1048.
+* Kaja Dobrovoljc.
+2022.
+[Spoken Language Treebanks in Universal Dependencies: An Overview](https://aclanthology.org/2022.lrec-1.191/).
+LREC 2022.
 * Verdonik et al. 2024.
 Gos 2: A New Reference Corpus of Spoken Slovenian.
 LREC-COLING 2024.
 * Kaja Dobrovoljc.
-2022.
-[Spoken Language Treebanks in Universal Dependencies: An Overview](https://aclanthology.org/2022.lrec-1.191/).
-LREC 2022.
+2025.
+Treebanking Spoken Slovenian: New Data, Models, and Lessons Learned.
+PNZ 65(3) - Special Issue on Language Technologies and DH.

 ## Changelog
 <pre>
+2026-04-30 v2.18
+    * Added (some) speaker- and speech-related metadata from the Gos corpus
+    * Added co-construction annotations as proposed by Pannitto et al.

 2024-12-20 v2.16
     * Split up several sentences that were very long into shorter segments
     * Updated readme